Set up OpenID Connect (OIDC) using Auth0

 To complete the OIDC setup, configure SignServer with the Auth0 values.

-For more information, see https://auth0.com/docs/get-started/applications/application-settings.
+For more information, see Application Settings.

 In the Auth0 application, find the following values under Application Settings: